-The Company's financial instruments during the periods reported consist of cash and cash equivalents, marketable securities, accounts receivable, prepaid expenses, other current assets, accounts payable, accrued interest payable, accrued expenses, the facility loan, and warrant liabilities.
+The Company's financial instruments during the periods reported consist of cash and cash equivalents, marketable securities, accrued interest receivable, prepaid expenses, other assets, accounts payable and accrued expenses.
 Fair value estimates of these instruments are made at a specific point in time based on relevant market information.
 These estimates may be subjective in nature and involve uncertainties and matters of significant judgment.
-The carrying amounts of financial instruments such as cash and cash equivalents, accounts receivable, prepaid expenses, other current assets, accounts payable, accrued expenses, and accrued interest payable approximate the related fair values due to the short maturities of these instruments.
+The carrying amounts of financial instruments such as cash and cash equivalents, accrued interest receivable, prepaid expenses, other assets, accounts payable, and accrued expenses approximate the related fair values due to the short maturities of these instruments.